Learners with dyslexia may:

 Barry is in P7 and has difficulties with handwriting and spelling.

-There was a desktop computer in the classroom, but using it required Barry to leave his table and his peer group and go to the back of the room, which did not help him to participate in class.
+There was a desktop computer in the classroom, but using it required Barry to leave his peer group and go to the back of the room, which did not help him to participate in class.

 Barry was provided with a small laptop computer with the Co:Writer word predictor to support his spelling.
 Barry and the class teacher and learning assistant were shown how to use the technology.
 Barry also worked on his typing skills with Doorway Online.